-23.3.2 Both the original figure coefficient and the reduced value must be shown on the Form A and the initials "F.P." written in the "Catalogue No." column on Form A.
+23.3.2 Both the original figure coefficient and the reduced value must be shown on the Scoresheet and the initials "F.P." written in the "Catalogue No." column.

 23.4 Versatility

 23.4.1 Free Sequences must include, at minimum, the following entries from the Aresti Catalogue: